Contents

 Cold Start Issues

 This is how the 4-cylinder JD acts in the winter, which is not good.
-There may also be problems with the PTO, the seat safety switch, etc. If so, they will have to be changed.
+There may also be problems with the PTO, the seat safety switch, etc.

 Instead of a glow plug, put in an intake warmer to fix the problem in the winter.
 To warm up the air, turn the key in for 15 seconds.
 Also, turn on the tractor while holding the key, and keep holding it until the engine runs smoothly.

-Before it starts to run smoothly, it stutters for about 10 to 15 seconds.
+Before it starts to run Smoothly, It stutters for about 10 to 15 seconds.
 Also, if you slightly open the throttle right before starting the tractor, it will go faster and smoother.

 Hydrostatic Problems